tperry2x-uk/OpenXtalk-IDE-DontPanicEdition/IDE Bundle/Contents/Tools/Documentation/guides/XTalk Script.md

 ### The Structure of a Stack File

-Each LiveCode file contains one or more stacks: either a single main stack, or a main stack and one or more substacks.
+Each stack file contains one or more stacks: either a single main stack, or a main stack and one or more substacks.
 Since each stack is a window (including editable windows, modeless and modal dialog boxes, and palettes), a single stack file can contain multiple windows.